Our Team

 Fun Fact: Ask Deb about her interests in eagles, antiques and dancing!

-Deb came to D&R Greenway Land Trust in 2011 because she is committed to D&R Greenway’s mission of preserving and protecting natural lands, farm lands, and open space in New Jersey.
+Deb Kilmer came to D&R Greenway Land Trust in 2011 because she is committed to D&R Greenway’s mission of preserving and protecting natural lands, farm lands, and open space.

 Deb’s responsibility for D&R Greenway’s Business Partners in Preservation grew from her former work of 18 years with the Princeton Regional Chamber of Commerce where her ultimate role was Director of Communications.
 Deb began her professional career as a Tax Examiner for the Internal Revenue Service.
 She has subsequently held positions at JDK Restorations; Jones New York; AA Matulay, Inc. and Ethix-Mid Atlantic.
 She is an accomplished business writer, publicist and editor, as well as skilled in greenhouse management.
 She studied Business and Photography at Bucks County Community College and later enhanced her skills at the Cittone Institute of Business and Technology.